ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 From junior high onward, we attended classes on Saturdays.
 By Grades 11 and 12, the schedule intensified to six full days of classes per week, plus half a day of self-study on Sundays.
-Whether junior high reached this level of rigor, I can't remember.[fn:1]
+Whether junior high reached this level of rigor, I can't remember.[^fn:1]

 My homeroom teacher in middle school was an English teacher.
-He had a bit of a rogue vibe, but many students liked him[fn:2].
+He had a bit of a rogue vibe, but many students liked him[^fn:2].
 I still remember visiting his dorm with other students.
-During our Saturday make-up classes, he would teach us /New Concept English/.
+During our Saturday make-up classes, he would teach us _New Concept English_.
 I also recall our biology teacher once asking during class: "Why did Deng Xiaoping, who smoked and drank, live into his 90s?"
 We threw out a bunch of guesses, but only one student said, "He was an exception."
 The teacher said that was correct.
 That story stuck with me.
 Every time I see trending topics online, I think of that example—